patcon/nodescription.net-v2/notes.md

    language, to use that language in new ways; to begin driving processes that were previously energetically infeasible.

+But this begs the question: Is the new order brought on by the revolution itself, or does that simply unlock latent capacity in the information systems that were already there?

 {% include title.html name="2019-09-30" %}

 Was thinking about my cousins, and how I don't get to see them and their